oxinabox/Kaldi-Notes/tidigits/train.md

 Uses `/kaldi-trunk/src/gmmbin/gmm-init-mono`.
 Call that with the `--help` option for more info

-This defines (amoung other things), how many GMMs there are initially.
+This defines (amongst other things), how many GMMs there are initially.

 ####Compile Training Graphs (Stage -2)